messy332/Cristoria_IT120/README.md

 ### 3. Smart Results
 The application displays the **Predicted Class** along with a confidence score.
-*   **Prediction Distribution**: View the top 5 potential matches with their probability percentages, giving you insight into the model's certainty.
+*   **Prediction Distribution**: View all 10 potential matches with their probability percentages, giving you insight into the model's certainty.
 *   **Detailed Info**: Tap on the result to learn more about the specific cup type.

 <div align="center">